syncfusion/blazor-docs/src/gantt/gantt-chart/tooltip.md

 ## Enable tooltip

-In the Gantt Chart component, you can enable or disable the mouse hover tooltip for the following UI elements using the `TooltipSettings.ShowTooltip` property:
+In the Gantt Chart component, you can enable or disable the mouse hover tooltip for the following UI elements using the `GanttTooltipSettings.ShowTooltip` property:

 * Taskbar
 * Connector line